nateGeorge/scrape_zacks/README.md

 # scrape_zacks
-scrapes zacks.com for financial data
+Scrapes zacks.com for financial data.
+This was mainly intended to get their ESP data (ML-predicted earnings data) to analyze, though I never had the time to analyze the ESP data and if it could be used for any trading strategies.